Amazing Grace (1992 film)

 Amazing Grace (חסד מופלא) is a 1992 Israeli film directed by Amos Guttman.

-It is one of the few Israeli films dealing with gay subjects and the only one so far which has dealt with AIDS.
-The plot includes elements of Guttman’s own biography; it was his last film before he died of AIDS.
+The plot includes elements of Guttman's own biography; it was his last film before he died of AIDS.

 Plot

 Jonathan is an innocent young man who lives in Tel Aviv and works as a supervisor at the children's home run by his mother, after leaving his family home in the Moshav.
 He lives in a rented apartment and has to occasionally watch over his younger sister, a mischievous girl who hangs out with young Arabs.
 His lover Miki, the soldier for whom Jonathan moved to Tel Aviv, is not loyal to him and is not really interested in a stable and permanent relationship.

 Later, Jonathan meets Thomas, a man with AIDS who lives in New York and came to visit Israel, where his mother and grandmother live in Jonathan's building.
 Jonathan falls in love with Thomas and wants to spend his time with him.
 Thomas's mother is an introverted seamstress who lives with her mother, a grumpy and cynical old woman who often teases her daughter.
 A short romance develops between Jonathan and Thomas that is not fully realized, in light of Thomas' continued resistance, who hides his terminal illness from those around him and is afraid of hurting the young Jonathan.
 Finally, Thomas returns to New York and leaves Jonathan with great hope of seeing him again, but knowing that this will most likely not come true.
 Thomas died in New York several years later.